LoopZ/V8Power/README.txt

     /R times    Repeat the next write times number of times.
 (1-65535) /I          Write text that may waiting from the STDIN device.
     /G          Write text ignoring all framing.
-    /L          Write text with locally with regards to framing.
+    /L          Write text locally with regards to framing.
 (DEFAULT) /X code		Erase rest of line using ascii code, but don't move the cursor.
     /E			Same as using "/X 0x20".